convertigo/c8oproj-lib-fullcalendar/project.md

 Renders an interactive calendar through @fullcalendar/angular with the Classic theme and the bundled DayGrid, TimeGrid, List, MultiMonth and Interaction plugins.
 Premium Scheduler/resource views are not included.

-All public inputs are applied at initialization. locale, initialView, headerToolbar, buttonText, selectable, calEvents, editable, height, initialDate and multiMonthMaxColumns are also handled reactively after initialization.
+All public inputs are applied at initialization. locale, initialView, headerToolbar, buttonText, selectable, calEvents, editable, height, initialDate, multiMonthMaxColumns, eventTimeFormat, displayEventEnd, eventMinHeight, eventShortHeight and slotEventOverlap are also handled reactively after initialization.

+Styles
+The shared component deliberately contains no presentation CSS.
+The consuming application owns the appearance of events.

+The component exposes these stable CSS hooks:
+- occupied: every foreground event; retained for compatibility
+- c8o-fc-timegrid-event: timed event in TimeGrid week/day views
+- c8o-fc-event-inner: event inner container
+- c8o-fc-event-time: rendered time text
+- c8o-fc-event-title: rendered title

+Define rules in a global application UIStyle under Application > NgxApp.
+The demonstration project provides the dedicated NgxApp.FullCalendarStyle object as a complete copyable example.
+It is optional and is not embedded in the shared component.

+Use an event's color and contrastColor fields for its palette.
+Use className for application variants such as event--confirmed or event--cancelled.
+To style only one calendar instance, wrap its UIUseShared control in an application container class and prefix selectors with that class.

+Avoid FullCalendar generated fc-classic-* classes.
+They are internal implementation details; prefer the documented occupied and c8o-fc-* hooks.

+See the comment on NgxApp.FullCalendarStyle for installation steps, selector examples and per-event variants.

 Outputs:
 - DateClicked: emits the native JavaScript Date for a clicked date/time cell.